time tracking statistics

 • 3% - 10 or more hours

-By this definition, the average American works just under 39 hours a week.
-This might not sound that imposing at first glance, but not all countries are accustomed to the 40-hour workweek.
-The United States ranks 11th in total hours worked among all OECD countries.
+By this definition, the average American works 34.6 hours a week.
+This might not sound imposing initially, but not all countries are accustomed to the 40-hour workweek.
+The United States has 1765 working hours per person in total hours worked among all OECD countries.

 The near-40-hour American workweek is longer than in France, Spain, the United Kingdom, and all OECD countries.

-Almost half of employees will leave their job after two payroll issues
+11. Almost half of employees will leave their jobs after two payroll issues

-49% of employees will look for a new job after experiencing two issues with payroll.
-This lack of patience is understandable when considering that 78% of Americans live paycheck to paycheck.
+49% of employees will look for a new job after experiencing two payroll issues.
+This lack of patience is understandable, considering that 78% of Americans live paycheck to paycheck.

 It's important to get payroll right, but it's time-consuming.
 An NSBA survey found that payroll taxes were ranked as the most burdensome administrative task for small businesses.

-For global teams, you also have to factor in different payroll laws across different states, countries, and territories.
-It's safe to say that human resources managers for distributed teams probably spend even more time per pay period on payroll.
+For global teams, you must also factor in different payroll laws across different states, countries, and territories.
+In these instances, human resources managers for distributed teams spend even more time on payroll per pay period.

 Scandinavian workers work fewer hours than Americans while making comparable salaries

-According to the 2021 World Happiness Report, Finland has been named the happiest country in the world for the fourth straight year.
+According to the 2025 World Happiness Report, Finland has been named the world's happiest country for the eighth year.
 The rest of the Scandinavian countries follow close behind.

-The freedom to make their own choices, limited pollution, and overall sense of community are big reasons why the region continues to find success and a high quality of life.
+The freedom to make choices, limited pollution, and overall sense of community are big reasons the region continues to find success and a high quality of life.
 One of the more overlooked reasons is an emphasis on a healthy work-life balance.

-Scandinavians work fewer hours than American workers each year, but some still earn comparable monthly salaries.
+Scandinavians work fewer hours than American workers yearly, but some still earn comparable monthly salaries.
 Take a look at a country like Iceland.
 They rank in the bottom 10 of the OECD in hours worked but second in average wages (trailing only the US).

-Denmark works less than any country other than Germany, but they still rank in the top six in the OECD for monthly earnings.
+Denmark works less than any country other than Germany, but they still ranks in the top six in the OECD for monthly earnings.

-So how is it possible for Scandinavian countries to work less but still produce enough to warrant comparable monthly wages?
-Well, studies have actually shown that decreased hours can lead to increased productivity.
+So, how can Scandinavian countries work less but still produce enough to warrant comparable monthly wages?
+Studies have shown that decreased hours can lead to increased productivity.

 Supercharge your time tracking with Hubstaff

-There's plenty of time tracking statistics we haven't even begun to scratch the surface on.
+There are plenty of time tracking statistics we haven't even begun to scratch the surface of.
 Don't sweat the details, though.
+We've compiled the data to help you manage your time more effectively

-The critical thing to remember is that outdated attempts at time tracking and payroll cost employees and employers time, money, and peace of mind in different countries around the world.
+The critical thing to remember is that outdated attempts at time tracking and payroll cost employees and employers worldwide time, money, and peace of mind.

-If your team faces any of these issues, you might want to consider automated time tracking tools like Hubstaff.
-With Hubstaff's time tracking and proof of work features, you can:
+If your team faces any of these issues, you can use Hubstaff's time tracking and employee productivity features you can:

-• Track time spent on productive tasks, as well as time wasted on unproductive tasks
+• Track time spent on productive and unproductive tasks

-• Measure productivity and compare your team’s productivity with industry benchmarks
+• Measure team productivity and compare with industry benchmarks

 • Set hourly limits to reduce burnout and overtime costs

-• Set project budgets and get alerts when your team gets close to going over budget
+• Set project budgets and get alerts when your teams are over or under budget

-• Generate detailed reports that show how your team spends time at work
+• Generate detailed time reports that show how your team spends time at work

 Streamline time tracking with Hubstaff